TechBlog - Stay Connected!

 Do I need more than one PSU?

-In short, a server will always need two power supplies.
+In short, a server will always need at least two power supplies.
 There are different modes of operation for this, depending on how much redundancy you need in your system.
 One option is to have a fully redundant power supply system, which means that one PSU is always switched off and there is an emergency fall back in case of downtime.
 The other option is to have shared power supplies, where both are on at the same time and share the workload.
+At Techbuyer, we recommend that you provide double the amount of wattage than you actually need, to ensure optimum uptime.

 For maximum redundancy, it is also a good idea to have an Uninterrupted Power Supply (UPS), which enables your computer to run for a limited time if power is lost.
 There are three types: online, offline and line-interactive.
 Online Uninterrupted Power Supplies ensure the quality of power remains constant, whereas offline UPSs start running when power is lost and there will be a slight delay when it takes over.
 Line-interactive is a combination of the two and provides more power protection thanks to its line conditioning.